-The efficacy of opioids as maintenance treatment of chronic noncancer pain is not controversial.
+The efficacy of opioids as maintenance treatment of chronic noncancer pain is controversial.
 Research into this question suggests that opioids don’t help people with chronic pain like they can those with acute pain, and can even increase sensitivity to chronic pain.

 The current opioid crisis touches all of us in some way.
-Its effects slice across all socioeconomic, racial/ethnic, age, sex and geographic categories.
+Its effects slice across socioeconomic, racial/ethnic, age, sex and geographic categories.
 Among Americans, 44% say they personally know someone who has been addicted to prescription painkillers.

 - Since 1999, there has been a 400% increase in prescriptions for opioids with no overall change in the amount of pain that Americans report.2,3